 WHAT THE LACK of any national purpose is doing to America as a nation is painfully evident to everyone willing to see.
 It may be less evident, however, what the lack of a meaningful purpose in life is doing to millions of the best men and women of our race as individuals.
 That is because most of these believe, mistakenly, that they do have purpose in their lives.

 What they really have is a plan or program for attaining certain personal goals they have convinced themselves are worthwhile.
 For example, a young man may have decided in his late teens that his goal in life is to have a career in a profession which will provide him with both stimulating activity and security, with social prestige, perhaps with a certain . . . → Read More: Purpose in Life

 Today, on the tenth anniversary of his death, we remember the life’s work of William L. Pierce; herewith Kevin Strom’s address presented at Dr. Pierce’s memorial service in 2002.

 by Kevin Alfred Strom

 DR. WILLIAM LUTHER PIERCE, founder and Chairman of the National Alliance, died on July 23, 2002, after a battle with cancer lasting less than one month.
 Prior to his sudden disability, Dr. Pierce maintained his 80-hours-per-week schedule of writing, broadcasting, publishing, and organizing on behalf of people of European descent around the world, a regimen that he continued almost without interruption for 36 years.
-Standing far above his contemporaries, history will rank William Pierce with Shaw and Nietzsche . . . → Read More: William Pierce: His Mission
+Standing far above his contemporaries, history will rank William Pierce with Shaw and Nietzsche as a visionary who saw clearly what European Man could become; and he will also be recognized as a great . . . → Read More: William Pierce: His Mission